->The Florida Department of Transportation (FDOT), operator of SunRail commuter train service, is committed to ensuring that no person is excluded from participation in, or denied the benefits of its transit services on the basis of race, color or national origin, as protected by Title VI of the Civil Rights Act of 1964.
+Consistent with Title VI of the Civil Rights Act of 1964 and other related nondiscrimination statutes, regulations, and authorities, the Florida Department of Transportation (FDOT), as the operator of SunRail commuter train service, has a broad policy on prohibiting discrimination on the basis of race, color, national origin, sex, age, handicap/disability and income status.
 Individuals or organizations who believe they have been subjected to discrimination under Title VI, may file a written complaint with FDOT.
-More information about how to file a Title VI Complaint is described below.
-If you have any questions about the SunRail Title VI program or policies, please contact:
+More information about how to file a Title VI complaint is provided below.
+If you have any questions about the SunRail Title VI Program or policies, please contact:

 How do I file a Title VI Complaint?